BROADWAY BOUND THEATRE FESTIVAL

 THEATRE ROW | W. 42nd STREET, NYC, NY

-BBTF stands in solidarity with Black Lives Matter
+BBTF stands in solidarity with everyone fighting injustice

 Since its inception, BBTF's mission has been to disrupt the status quo by uplifting playwrights and empowering them to produce their own work in a safe and nurturing environment.
-In keeping with our core values, we've decided the best way to make a lasting impact in this industry is to transition into a festival for and about BIPOC playwrights and systemically marginalized communities.
-Toward that end, as we go forward, we will provide a stage for those theatre-makers to tell their stories, challenge the way we see ourselves and raise the consciousness of our audiences.
+In keeping with our core values and considering what justice demands, BBTF is committed to being a festival that reflects the demographic throughout the nation and dismantle exclusionary and oppressive systems within the theatre industry.
+As we go forward, we will provide a stage, instrumental tools, and support for playwrights, theatre-makers, storytellers to produce new works that are conscious of our ever changing social, cultural, and historic reality.

 BBTF 2021 SEASON LINEUP